-The Ecochallenge Platform is an environmental and social change online platform to align intentions with actions.
-Ecochallenges take place around the year offering participants the tools, research, and inspiration to practice changing their habits and to reduce their impact on Earth.
-Ecochallenge participants can choose actions from different sustainability-related Challenge Categories.
-A participant joins or leads a team, earns points for taking action, shares their story on the Platform's Participant Feed, and encourages other participants in their newly affirmed behaviors.
+The EcoChallenge is a free two-week online program that gives people the tools and inspiration to change their habits and reduce their impact on Earth.
+EcoChallenge participants can choose actions from nine different sustainability-related categories.
+A participant joins or leads a team, earns points for taking action, shares their story, and encourages other participants in their new behaviors through an online social networking platform that was custom-built for NWEI.